 The Twenty One Foot Rule

 The ’21-foot rule’ is a guideline, not a strict rule.
-It’s the principle that assumes the average adversary can sprint for 21 feet (approximately 6 meters) in about 1.5 second with deadly intent carrying a knife or other melee weapon.
-The principle emerged from empirical observations and timed drills which demonstrated that an average adult could cover 21 feet in about 1.5 seconds.
+It’s the concept that assumes the average adversary can sprint for 21 feet (approximately 6.4 meters) in about 1.5 second with deadly intent carrying a knife or other melee weapon.
+This emerged from empirical observations and timed drills which demonstrated that an average adult could cover 21 feet in about 1.5 seconds.

 This timeframe is crucially aligned with or faster than the time it typically takes for someone to recognize a threat, decide on a course of action, draw a firearm, and accurately discharge it effectively in defense.

-The second part of the “rule” is assuming the average police officer can unholster then fire off two shots within the same time frame of about 1.5 seconds.
+The second part of the “rule” is assuming the average police officer (or trained firearm professional) can unholster then fire off two shots within the same time frame of about 1.5 seconds.

 This is an oversimplification of attempting to put a singular strategy on such a dynamic scenario of firearms close quarters combat, but as a guideline it can be quite useful.